iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 | :--- | :--- | :--- |
 | [`did`](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) | [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) of the [requester](#roles).[^1]. | ✔ |

-[^1] The `did` used in the [authentication-request](#authentication-request) MUST match the signature of the [signed DIDComm message](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message) TODO, that is, the corresponding DID document must contain the key used to sign...
+[^1] The signing key used for the [signed DIDComm envelope](TODO) wrapping this message MUST be authentication section of the DID document corresponding to the `did` used in the [authentication-request](#authentication-request) MUST match the key used for the signature of the [signed DIDComm envelope](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message).

 #### Examples